nerdymalini/nerdymalini.github.io/_posts/2026-02-28-stock-market-corrections-crashes.md

 * Prices dropping through moving averages without pausing
 * The recovery was V-shaped, with prices resuming their earlier highs under five months

+---

 ## Drawing insights from these observations

+I can only identify a few clear insights when viewing prior bear markets through the narrow lens of technicals and price action:

+* Recoveries tend to take longer than drawdowns; even for V-shaped recoveries
+* Easy availability of credit, often leading to over-valuation, seems to be a running theme in three of the four crashes analysed here
+* A weak economy isn't necessarily accompanied by poor stock market performance; however bear markets are highly likely to result in weakened economic factors, if not recessions

+At this stage, in early 2026, it's unclear whether we're at the precipice of a market decline.
+Overvaluation and uncertainty risks are present, but earnings have been strong.
+Whichever direction we take, there will be upside for those who remain flexible, disciplined, and responsive to changing conditions.